Li Brookens, LCSW, CGP

 Li Brookens is a licensed clinical social worker (LCSW), certified group psychotherapist (CGP), and clinical hypnotherapist providing psychotherapy for individuals, couples, and groups in Boulder, Colorado.
 Li has advanced skills in working with LGBTQ+ identities, young adults, and groups.
 Li works collaboratively with clients weaving together modern psychodynamic theory and postmodern therapy using a social justice lens that centers on marginalized identities.
 "I believe that each client I work with has an inner knowing that is seeking to be uncovered.
 I see my job as helping my clients excavate that knowledge so they can empower themselves to make meaningful changes in their lives."

 Nicole M. Garcia (she/her/hers) is an an out and proud transgender Latina.
 She has a Master of Arts in Counseling from CU Denver, is a Nationally Certified Counselor, and is a Licensed Professional Counselor in the State of Colorado (LPC.0014519).
 Nicole is also a candidate for Ordained Ministry in the Evangelical Lutheran Church in America.
-Nicole is on track to be awarded a Master of Divinity on May 20, 2018 from Luther Seminary in St. Paul MN.
+Nicole was awarded a Master of Divinity on May 20, 2018 from Luther Seminary in St. Paul MN.

 Ray Lewey, LPCC